Materials-Consortia/OPTIMADE/optimade.rst

   - :field:`base_url`: String.
     The base URL of the implementation serving the database to which this property belongs.

+  - :field:`"item_schema"`: String.
+    A URL to a JSON Schema that validates the data lines of the response.
+    The format SHOULD be the relevant partial extract of a valid property definition as described in `Property Definitions`_.
+    If a schema is provided, it MUST be a valid JSON schema using the same version of JSON schema as described in that section.

 The format of data lines of the response (i.e., all lines except the first and the last) depends on whether the header object specifies the layout as :val:`"dense"` or :val:`"sparse"`.

 - **Dense layout:** In the dense partial data layout, each data line reproduces one list item in the OPTIMADE list property being transmitted in JSON format.